riyaz-ali/old-site/_posts/2018-06-01-android-support-paging.md

 2. _The new way_ (yeah! you guessed it) is to use [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging) and the rest of this post is all about how to integrate it!

+### Architecture

+So you ask, how this Paging Library works?

+Well, there are four major components in the Paging Library:

+1. `DataSource`: The `DataSource` is where you write code to interact with your source (REST API, sqlite database, etc.) All the requests for data from the `DataSource` are made on a background thread and so you can safely write _synchronous_ code to interact with your source, if you want to. `DataSource` is responsible to load a `List<T>` of your model object given a page/key and implement business logic for the same.

+2. `PagedListAdapter<T, VH>`: `PagedListAdapter` is a `RecyclerView.Adapter` which uses a `PagedList` (see below) to load data into the UI. `PagedListAdapter` uses a `DiffUtils.ItemCallback<T>` implementation to calculate _difference_ between your model objects in the list and animates add/remove operations on UI.

+3. `DiffUtils.ItemCallback<T>`: The `DiffUtils.ItemCallback<T>` for your model class is utilized by the `PagedListAdapter` to calculate _diff_ between two list and animate changes in the UI.
+You must provide an implementation of this callback.
+The callback is executed on a background thread to prevent stalling the UI.

+4. `PagedList<T>`: A `PagedList` is a Java-collection which loads it's data in chunks (pages) from a `DataSource`.
+The `PagedList` connects your `PagedListAdapter` and your `DataSource` together and is responsible to _lazy load_ data by calling appropriate methods on the `DataSource`.

 ![Paging Library Architecture](https://cdn-images-1.medium.com/max/800/1*O1acN3yAOS70zbRMfThXrw.gif){: .img-fluid, .center }
 *Paging Library Architecture*